Skip to content

 This was at 52nd Street and California Avenue, which has all-way stop signs.
 The driver was heading west on 52nd, which is a one-way westbound street there.

 “A 69-year-old male operating a bicycle, was traveling southbound in the northbound lane of California Avenue,” a Police News Affairs spokesperson told me last night.
 “A 72-year-old female operating a sedan, was traveling westbound on 52nd Street.
-[The driver] then attempted to turn right to go southbound on California Ave when [the bike rider] rode in front of her vehicle. [the victim] refused to provide information and declined medical attention.
+[The driver] then attempted to turn… to go southbound on California Ave when [the bike rider] rode in front of her vehicle.
+[The victim] refused to provide information and declined medical attention.
 No other injuries were reported.
 No citations were issued.

 The apparent layout of Thursday’s non-serious bike crash, based on Lopez’s photos and the police statement.
 Image: Google Maps

 Ald.
-La Spata has the perfect rebuttal, according to WBBM.
+La Spata had the perfect rebuttal to Moctezuma, according to WBBM.
 “Because it was named, I need to say this,” the alder said.
 “Riley was a completely responsible cyclist.
 I do dedicate my work to him.”

 donate button